Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari validate and render help" src="/posts/asmi-blogposts/nebari-vrh.png" />
+     alt="Output of the nebari validate and render help" src="/posts/asmi-blogposts/nebari-vrh.png" />
-    <i>Output of nebari validate and render help command</i>
+    <i>Output of the nebari validate and render help command</i>
 </p>

 As we can see we have to pass the `-c/--config` flag for validating the `nebari-config.yaml` file and we have to do the same for rendering the infrastructure using the render command.